aisha-x/aisha-x.github.io/_tabs/about.md

 ---

-Hi!, I'm Aisha, a Cybersecurity Analyst with a passion for network security, threat detection, and ethical hacking.

-This site is my personal space to document and share my learning journey in cybersecurity.
-You'll find write-ups for CTF challenges and notes.
+Hi!, I'm Aisha, a Cybersecurity Analyst.
+Here you'll find write-ups for CTF challenges and notes.

-Feel free to explore my content—hopefully it serves as a helpful reference or learning resource.